sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Psion Archetypes

-Psion archetypes are paths of self revelation, each a journey towards becoming oneís true self through discipline, training, exploration, and reflection.
+Psion archetypes are paths of self revelation, each a journey towards becoming one√≠s true self through discipline, training, exploration, and reflection.

 ###### Augur

 Augurs are empathic visionaries, able to see the unseen and part the swirling mists of the future.
 Psions that travel this path often speak of living two lives: one in the present, another in the myriad of possible futures.

-Seekerís Vision
+Seeker√≠s Vision

 At 3rd level, when you take this archetype you can sense the whereabouts of things you seek.
 Once between rests you can use an action to focus your thoughts on a specified target to instantly determine whether the target you seek is within 30 feet.